Amos94/cyborg.lightning/README.md

 Google Cloud Messaging was used to handle push notifications can be found at: https://developers.google.com/cloud-messaging/
-We chose to use GCM because this was a free alternative compared to other services out there on the market and its the eastiest to maintain.
+We chose to use GCM because this was a free alternative compared to other services out there on the market and its the easiest to maintain.

 Yalantis was used to create the Guillotine Navigation draw: https://github.com/Yalantis/GuillotineMenu-Android.git